top of page

 How to Make Your Best Decision Under Pressure

-How you approach decisions while under pressure makes a difference in the outcome for you and those you lead.
-Here are four tips to help you make your best decision:
+The way you approach decisions under pressure can significantly impact the outcomes for you and those you lead.
+Here are four tips to help you make your best decisions:

-Athletes are trained to visualize themselves successfully achieving their goals before events.
-Numerous scientific studies link creative visualization to improved performance, goal achievement, and stress management.
+Athletes often visualize themselves successfully achieving their goals before events.
+Numerous studies link creative visualization to improved performance, goal achievement, and stress management.
 Research supports that creative practice boosts our confidence and competence.

-Check out this short video from an Olympic athlete on the power an use of mental imagery.
+Check out this short video from an Olympic athlete on the power of mental imagery.

-Asking questions helps reveal alternative scenarios.
-The field of strategic foresight offers some great tools for assisting leaders with seeing around the corners, which can lead to feeling more competent and confident about your decision.
+Asking questions can reveal alternative scenarios.
+The field of strategic foresight offers tools that help leaders see around corners, leading to greater confidence and competence in decision-making.

-The Futures Wheel, STEEPLE, and scenario planning are a few tools that can help leaders and organizations break free from a fixed mindset.
+Tools like the Futures Wheel, STEEPLE, and scenario planning can help leaders and organizations break free from a fixed mindset.

-One of my favorite leadership quotes comes from a military commander serving after Hurricane Katrina destroyed New Orleans.
-At the time, the community was paralyzed and lacked direction.
-In an interview, the commander said he didn't know what specific time frames looked like but could guarantee the recovery operations would not be stuck on stupid.
+One of my favorite leadership quotes comes from a military commander who served after Hurricane Katrina devastated New Orleans.
+The community was paralyzed and lacked direction.
+In an interview, the commander stated he didn't know what specific time frames looked like but could guarantee that recovery operations would not be "stuck on stupid."

-Leaders who are biased toward action and make decisions for the right reasons help overcome the fear of failure that comes with the pressure of the situation.
+Leaders who are action-oriented and make decisions for the right reasons can overcome the fear of failure that often accompanies pressure.

-Most leaders indicate that their organization does not provide the support needed to help them manage the increasing levels of stress they face.
-A leadership coach facilitates experimentation and self-discovery by applying what is discussed during the coaching conversation.
-Skillful executive coaching enables you to "dance in the present moment" and take the actions necessary for what matters to you.
+Many leaders report that their organizations do not provide the support needed to manage increasing stress levels.
+A leadership coach facilitates experimentation and self-discovery by applying insights from coaching conversations.
+Skillful executive coaching enables you to "dance in the present moment" and take necessary actions aligned with your values.

-Modern organizations are like pressure cookers.
-Great leadership serves as a pressure control valve.
-When needed, releasing pressure to prevent catastrophic disasters and increasing organizational pressure when it's too low to maximize performance.
+Modern organizations resemble pressure cookers.
+Effective leadership acts as a pressure control valve, releasing pressure to prevent catastrophic failures while increasing it when necessary to maximize performance.

 References: